Are you planning to go to law school but don't know what to major in for your undergrad studies?

 But certain colleges specifically provide pre-law programs for those aspiring to attend law school.
 Such a program typically covers writing, politics, reading, history, and government to ensure a student has the foundational knowledge needed to succeed in law school.

-There aren’t many schools that offer such programs.
-But the most popular ones are Cornell University, Kansas State University, New York University, Miami University, Saint Joseph’s University, University of Dallas, Carroll University, and Seattle University.
+There aren't too many schools that offer such programs.
+But the most popular ones are Cornell University, Kansas State University, New York University, Miami University, Saint Joseph's University, University of Dallas, Carroll University, and Seattle University.

-First, top law schools don’t consider this type of pre-law program to be challenging or well-rounded enough to deliver the skills they desire in applicants.
-These upper-echelon law schools want students that have excelled in more difficult courses and subjects, which they feel the pre-law program doesn’t offer.
+First, top law schools don't consider this type of pre-law program to be challenging or well-rounded enough to deliver the skills they desire in applicants.
+These upper-echelon law schools want students that have excelled in more difficult courses and subjects, which they feel the pre-law program doesn't offer.
+Law schools want diverse and interesting thinkers, not students who need to prepare four years just to enter.

 As such, they don't really value a pre-law program's degree, regardless of the quality of an undergraduate's GPA.
 For example, top law schools find a 3.5 GPA in math more impressive than a 4.0 GPA in pre-law.